Ventura Pier: Fishing and recreation

-After heavy surf knocked out more than 20 pilings in December 1994 and January 1995, the pier was again closed.
+After heavy surf knocked out more than 20 pilings in December 1994 and January 1995, the pier closed again.
 Then, on December 13, 1995, high surf from a storm sheared off approximately 420 ft of the pier.
 With the loss of this section, the pier ceased being the longest wooden pier on the California coast.
 The "Wavespout" sculpture at the end of the pier was also lost in the storm.

-Following the 1995 storm damage, the city opted not to rebuild the pier to it prior length.
+Following the 1995 storm damage, the city opted not to rebuild the pier to its prior length.
 On April 1, 2000, the pier re-opened after a $2.2-million renovation that included steel-reinforced pilings and a new octagonal section at the pier's end.
 The current length is 1600 ft.